Blog Home / Compliance / Unlocking Solutions: Your Guide to Preventing Workplace Harassment

 Understanding Workplace Harassment

 In order to effectively prevent workplace harassment, it is important to first understand what it entails and the different forms it can take.
-This section will explore the definition of workplace harassment and the various forms it can manifest in.
+Workplace harassment is a sensitive area of effective management, and recognizing it is the first step toward creating a safe and respectful work environment.

 Defining Workplace Harassment

-It is important to note that one incident or a single inappropriate comment may not constitute harassment.
-However, when such behavior becomes persistent, severe, or creates a hostile environment, it can be considered workplace harassment.
+• Frequency and Severity: It is important to note that one isolated incident or a single inappropriate comment may not constitute harassment.
+However, when such behavior becomes persistent, severe, or pervasive (frequently repeated and affecting the work environment), it is legally considered workplace harassment.

 Different Forms of Workplace Harassment

-1. Verbal Harassment: This includes derogatory comments, offensive jokes, slurs, or unwelcome remarks about a person’s protected characteristics.
+1. Verbal Harassment: This involves the use of spoken, written, or implied words to demean or offend.
+This includes derogatory comments, offensive jokes, slurs, or unwelcome remarks about a person’s protected characteristics (e.g., race, religion, gender).

-3. Visual Harassment: Visual harassment refers to the display of offensive or inappropriate materials, such as explicit images, posters, or gestures.
+3. Visual Harassment: This refers to the display of offensive or inappropriate materials that create a hostile environment.
+Examples include explicit images, offensive posters, cartoons, emails, or inappropriate gestures.

-4. Sexual Harassment: Sexual harassment is a specific form of workplace harassment that is based on a person’s sex.
-It can include unwelcome sexual advances, requests for sexual favors, or other verbal, non-verbal, or physical conduct of a sexual nature.
+4. Sexual Harassment: This is a specific and severe form of workplace harassment based on a person’s sex.
+It includes unwelcome sexual advances, requests for sexual favors, or other verbal, non-verbal, or physical conduct of a sexual nature.
+This includes both Quid Pro Quo (benefits tied to sexual favors) and Hostile Work Environment harassment.

-5. Bullying: Although not limited to harassment based on protected characteristics, workplace bullying can also contribute to a hostile work environment.
+5. Bullying: Although workplace bullying is often based on personal animosity rather than a protected characteristic (which is required for discriminatory harassment), it significantly contributes to a hostile work environment.
 It involves repeated and persistent mistreatment, humiliation, or intimidation that undermines an individual’s dignity.

 In the following sections, we will explore the impact of workplace harassment on individuals and the work environment, as well as strategies for prevention and response.